rasoulie/portfolio/content/projects/project3.md

 ## There's always room for improvement!

 There were so many feature that could be integrated into this dashboard, but I decided to focus on user pain points.
-So, to evaluate the designed dashboard, Usability Testing was conducted with a group of instructors.
+So, to evaluate the designed dashboard, **Usability Testing** was conducted with a group of instructors.
 Real-life scenarios of daily tasks for instructors were defined.
 Examples of the defined tasks include:

-• Entering student grades into the system
+- Entering student grades into the system

-• Reviewing and recording student assignments
+- Reviewing and recording student assignments

-• Managing class schedules
+- Managing class schedules

-• Viewing students' academic status
+- Viewing students' academic status

 After the testing, the instructors' feedback on their experience using the dashboard was recorded.
 Here are 2 suggestions extracted from the feedback: